denoland/deno_doc/README.md

 ## Usage from Deno CLI or Deploy

-This repostiroy includes a compiled version of the Rust crate as Web Assembly and exposes an interface which is available via the `mod.ts` and can be imported like this:
+This repository includes a compiled version of the Rust crate as Web Assembly and exposes an interface which is available via the `mod.ts` and can be imported like this: